 She decided on a monthly plan, because she can vary the number of employee licenses she buys each month: fewer during the off-season and more during the busy seasons.
 In season, she'll pay $92 per month ($20 for the management software and $2 for each of the 36 employees).
 In the off-season, Mary reduces her workforce to 18 employees, so for that time she'll pay $56 per month ($20 for the management software and $36 for the 18 employees).

 Her foremen carry smartphones, so she has them download the TimePilot mobile app and assigns each crew member to the appropriate foreman's phone.
 Everyone in a crew will be able to clock in and out using the foreman's phone.
 She also tells her foremen to clock in and out when they arrive at and leave a job, so her hourly customer billing is accurate.
-When it's time for payroll, Mary uses the TimePilot Central 5 management software to check her employees' hours, make any corrections and export the data to her payroll service.
+When it's time for payroll, Mary uses the TimePilot Central 5 management software to check her employees' hours, make any corrections and export the data in QuickBooks format to her payroll service.